react-static/react-static/docs/concepts.md

 # 404 Handling

 Making a 404 page in React Static is extremely simple.
 Define a route with `is404` set to `true` and a `component` path to render the 404 page.
 Note that no `path` property is needed for a 404 route.
 At both build-time and runtime, the rendered result of this `component` will be used for any routes that are not found.
 Most static-site servers also default to use the `/404.html` page when a static route cannot be found.
-This works perfect with react-static, since we export that file for you automatically!
+This works perfectly with React Static, since we export that file for you automatically!

 # Non-Static Routing